grafana/gem-gel-workshop/Lab-3-Sending-logs-to-GEL.md

 Once you have edited the `agent-config.yaml` in Windows, restart the Grafana Agent service for the changes to take effect.

+**Note:** You will need to run the Grafana Agent as Administrator for it to have easy permission to access your system logs.
+If you aren't comfortable with this, that's totally fine, feel free to skip the step.

 Check the logs for the service to ensure you don't see any obvious errors - if you do, let your lab lead know.

+As the particular Windows log being tailed may not be very chatty, it might be good to force at least one event to the log.
+You can do this with the following command:

+`eventcreate /T ERROR /ID 500 /L APPLICATION /D "hello yes this is a forced log event"`

 ---
 ## Verifying your logs have made it to the Grafana Enterprise Logs cluster